The Roomba I7 is iRobot’s latest and perhaps their greatest robotic vacuum to date.

 Flanking the clean button are the home and spot cleaning buttons.

-By the way all the buttons now are touch sensitive which makes it easier to toggle.
-It also has LED light that tells you the status of the robot.
+By the way, all the buttons now are touch sensitive which makes it easier to toggle.
+It also has an LED light that tells you the status of the robot.